trustfractal/did_registry_demo/README.md

 - KYC level

   There's two lists -- `basic` and `plus` -- corresponding to the [KYC levels](https://docs.developer.fractal.id/kyc-levels).
-If a user is in the list, they have passed the KYC checks for that level.
+If a user is in one of these two lists, they have passed the KYC checks for that level.

 - Residency